wp-plugins/bbpress/readme.txt

 bbPress, the core plugin (not stable yet, do not use!)

 == Description ==
+Don't download me yet.
+I'm in the beginning stages of development.

 bbPress is forum software with a twist from the creators of WordPress.